BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_1_Sending_Coins_The_Easy_Way.md

 The default values (`mintxfee=0.00001` and `txconfirmtarget=6`) would be fine for most real-world use as of this writing, where fees tend to average 1 sat/vB except over short periods (usually hours) of high usage.
 And of course those values are just the starting point for the Floating Fees calculation: they'll go higher if the calculations suggest that you need to pay more money to get a transaction in the next 6 blocks.

-For testing, where a more immediate response is more important, you may want to push the values up, however, perhaps to:
+For testing, where a more immediate response is more important, and where you might not have enough data to calculate Floating Fees, you may want to push the values up, however, perhaps to:
 ```
+fallbackfee=0.0001
 mintxfee=0.0001
 txconfirmtarget=1
 ```